 NOTE: Despite reading that other people take dips like hummus on board, mine was taken off me by security because they considered it a liquid/gel.
 Obviously, this will depend on the security personnel involved, but if you don’t want to risk it being thrown out, bring something solid.

 I take a basic set of carry-on sized toiletries on long-haul flights because it’s amazing how much better you feel with a minty-fresh mouth and clean face.
-My kit includes a toothbrush and toothpaste, face wash with a small washcloth and moisturizer.
+My kit includes a toothbrush and toothpaste, face wash with a small muslin washcloth and moisturizer.
+See more on travel makeup and packing cosmetics in this post.

 Recommended: Humangear GoToob, 3-Pack for carry-on size toiletries that won’t leak